Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: Introduction

 The nearly K\"{a}hler defining equation \nn{NKdef} determines an equation on the K\"{a}hler form $\om$ called the Killing-Yano equation.
-This is projectively invariant; it is an equation from an important class of equations known as first BGG equations (cf.\ e.g.\ \cite{CGHjlms}).
+This is projectively invariant; it is an equation from an important class of equations known as first BGG equations (cf.\ \cite{CGHjlms}).
 We show in Theorem \ref{NPKtoPhi} that on a $6$-dimensional nearly K\"{a}hler manifold, $\om$ is a {\em normal solution} of this equation in the sense of \cite{CGHjlms}.
 In this case, this means that (by prolongation) $\om$ determines, and is equivalent to, a certain tractor 3-form field $\Phi$ that is parallel for the normal projective tractor connection, and it is this that gives the holonomy reduction.
 This perspective provides a natural geometric framework to extend the structure and connect to other geometries.
-For example an important question is how, or whether, one may compactify complete nearly K\"{a}hler geometries.
-A result in this direction is as follows. \begin{theorem} Let $M$ be an open dense submanifold in a compact connected projective $6$-manifold $(N,{\bf p})$, possibly with boundary, so that one of the following two possibilities hold: either $N$ is a manifold with boundary $\partial N$ and $N\setminus M=\partial N$, or $N$ is closed and $N\setminus M$ is contained in a smoothly embedded submanifold of $N$ of codimension at least 2.
-Suppose further that $M$ is equipped with a complete nearly K\"{a}hler structure $(g, J)$ such that the projective class $[\nabla^g]$ of the Levi-Civita connection $\nabla^g$ coincides with ${\bf p}|_M$.
-Then, either
+For example an important question is how one may compactify complete nearly K\"{a}hler geometries and, if so, what geometry is induced on the boundary.
+A result in this direction is as follows.
+Here we use that the definition of a projective manifold applies to a smooth manifold with boundary.

+\begin{theorem} Let $(\overline{M},{\bf p})$ be a projective 6-manifold with boundary $\partial M\neq \emptyset $ and interior $M$.
+Suppose further that $M$ is equipped with a geodesically complete nearly K\"{a}hler structure $(g, J)$ such that the projective class $[\nabla^g]$ of the Levi-Civita connection $\nabla^g$ coincides with ${\bf p}|_M$.
+Then: $g$ has signature $(2,4)$, the metric $g$ is projectively compact of order 2, and the boundary has a canonical conformal structure equivalent to an oriented Cartan $(2,3,5)$-distribution. \end{theorem}

-\begin{itemize} \item $M$ is closed and $M=N$; or \item $g$ has signature $(2,4)$ (resp.\ signature $(3,3)$) and we are in the first setting with $N\setminus M$ the smooth $5$-dimensional boundary for $N$.
-Furthermore the metric $g$ is projectively compact of order 2, and the boundary has a canonical conformal structure equivalent to an (oriented) Cartan $(2,3,5)$-distribution. \end{itemize} \end{theorem} Here by a {\em closed} manifold we mean that is compact without boundary.
-The notion of projectively compact, in the last part, is a projective analogue of conformal compactification, as formulated in \cite{CapGo-projC}.
-In the second part of the theorem the signature could of course be $(4,2)$ instead of $(2,4)$ (since, at the cost of changing the sign of scalar curvature, we could replace the metric by its negative), hence the qualifier ``without loss of generality''.
-In general throughout the article we will ignore this trivial freedom.
-This Theorem is proved in Section \ref{cpctsec}.
+The notion of {\em projectively compact} used here is a projective analogue of conformal compactification, as formulated in \cite{CapGo-projC}.
+The statement concerning signature is correct without loss of generality; the signature could of course be $(4,2)$ instead of $(2,4)$.
+This theorem is proved in Section \ref{cpctsec}.